 2. Net profit

 Your net profit is your bottom line — the amount of cash left over after you’ve paid all the bills.
-Net profit accounts for both direct and indirect expenses.
-The formula for calculating net profit is straightforward.
+Also known as net income, net profit accounts for both direct and indirect expenses.
+It is an important component of operating cash flow.
+The formula is simply: total revenue – total expenses = net profit.

 For example, if your sales last year totaled $100,000 and your business expenses for rent, inventory, salaries, etc. added up to $80,000, your net profit is $20,000.